Train, beach, temple,beach and train…

 More tea vicar?…

-September 29, 2009 at 4:00 pm | In Food, Friends, Life, Love, Travel | Leave a Comment
+September 29, 2009 at 4:00 pm | Posted in Food, Friends, Life, Love, Travel | Leave a comment

 A couple of months ago it was suggested that staff from NIMH http://www.nimh.lk/ submit an abstract for the 10th World Association for Psychosocial Rehabilitation conference. http://www.wapr2009.org/ After much chivvying on my part, the help of the staff at Mull and vols support to get the piece to the 250 words limit we submitted an abstract.
 The paper factory project is an example of reintegration and deinstitutionalisation.
 We heard a few weeks ago that we were accepted for an oral presentation…whoopee RESULT!
 I could not pedal fast enough to get back to tell the ladies and staff the excellent news hey!
 Having already done a photo presentation with the staff for a VSO meeting we have 2/3rds of the presentation done.
 Following discussions with the director and staff, they have approached me with their thoughts about what else needs to be included.
 The staff involved will be considered to attend as I have been, but they will do the presentation.
 We have started to make our preparations for 5 days Bangalore in Nov.